+FAU_SAS.1 Audit storage

-other components.
+Hierarchical to: No other components.

-- FAU SAS.1.1 The TSF shall provide the test process before TOE Delivery with the capability to store the Initialisation Data and/or Prepersonalisation Data and/or supplements of the Smartcard Embedded Software in a Test ROM area. - Dependencies: No dependencies. - Application Note: The integrity and uniqueness of the unique identification of the TOE must be supported by the development, production and test environment.
+FAU_SAS.1.1 The TSF shall provide the test process before TOE Delivery with the capability to store the Initialisation Data and/or Prepersonalisation Data and/or supplements of the Smartcard Embedded Software in the Test ROM area .

+Dependencies: No dependencies.

+Application Note: The integrity and uniqueness of the unique identification of the TOE must be

+supported by the development, production and test environment.